willfindlay/honors-thesis/thesis/thesis.md

 While `lmbench` provides a good representation of the overhead associated with system simple system calls and various simple operations, it is not necessarily indicative of performance impact as a whole.
-In order to ascertain how resource-intensive operations are affected by ebpH, I ran a benchmark of Linux 5.6 kernel compilation times.
+In order to ascertain how resource-intensive operations are affected by ebpH, I ran a benchmark of Linux 5.6 kernel compilation times with and without ebpH.
 Five trials were run without ebpH running and five more trials were run with ebpH running.
 \autoref{tab:bronte_kernel} shows the results of the benchmark.